kaczla/list-lm/README.md

 - [OSCAR (Open Super-large Crawled ALMAnaCH coRpus)](https://oscar-corpus.com) - OSCAR or Open Super-large Crawled Aggregated coRpus is a huge multilingual corpus obtained by language classification and filtering of the Common Crawl corpus using the Ungoliant architecture.
 - [P3](https://huggingface.co/datasets/bigscience/P3) - P3 (Public Pool of Prompts) is a collection of prompted English datasets covering a diverse set of NLP tasks.
 - [PRESTO](https://github.com/google-research-datasets/presto) - PRESTO is a dataset of over 550K contextual multilingual conversations between humans and virtual assistants.
 PRESTO contains a diverse array of challenges that occur in real-world NLU tasks such as disfluencies, code-switching, and revisions.
+- [RedPajama-Data](https://github.com/togethercomputer/RedPajama-Data) - RedPajama-Data: An Open Source Recipe to Reproduce LLaMA training dataset.
+This repo contains a reproducible data receipe for the RedPajama data.
 - [Self-Instruct](https://huggingface.co/datasets/yizhongw/self_instruct) - Self-Instruct is a framework that helps language models improve their ability to follow natural language instructions.
 - [WikiMatrix](https://github.com/facebookresearch/LASER/tree/master/tasks/WikiMatrix) - WikiMatrix: Mining 135M Parallel Sentences in 1620 Language Pairs from Wikipedia.
 - [xP3](https://huggingface.co/datasets/bigscience/xP3) - xP3 (Crosslingual Public Pool of Prompts) is a collection of prompts & datasets across 46 of languages & 16 NLP tasks.